We’re taking pan-fried salmon and a delicious hot honey orange sauce to make this salmon recipe for dinner.

 Directions for Hot Honey Orange Sauce Part 1

-• Add 1/2 cup of orange juice, 1/2 cup of low-sodium chicken broth, and 1/2 cup of orange marmalade in a saucepan over medium-high heat.
+- Add 1/2 cup of orange juice, 1/2 cup of low-sodium chicken broth, 2 tablespoons of Grand Marnier liqueur, and 1/2 cup of orange marmalade in a saucepan over medium-high heat.

-• Add one tablespoon of cornstarch, 1/4 teaspoon of smoked paprika, and 2-3 tablespoons of orange juice in a small bowl.
+- Add one tablespoon of cornstarch and 2-3 tablespoons of orange juice to a small bowl.

-• Slowly add that mixture to the sauce in the saucepan and mix thoroughly.
+- Slowly add that mixture to the sauce in the saucepan and mix thoroughly.
+Then add the 1/4 teaspoon of smoked paprika and whisk until thoroughly combined.

-• Reduce the heat to low and simmer.
+- Reduce the heat to low and simmer.
+Set aside.

 Directions for Hot Honey Orange Sauce Part 2

-• I recommend adding one tablespoon of hot sauce and giving it a taste, then adding more if desired.
+- I recommend adding one tablespoon of hot sauce, tasting it, and then adding more if desired.

-• Stir the mixture until all ingredients are combined with the orange sauce (from part 1).
+- Stir the mixture until all ingredients are combined with the orange sauce (from part 1).
+Add in 1-2 tablespoons of finely chopped fresh parsley.

-• Turn off the heat and cover with a tight-fitting lid until ready to serve.
+- Turn off the heat and keep it in the saucepan, cover with a tight-fitting lid until ready to serve.

 How to fry salmon